Anurognathus: Paleobiology

 According to Döderlein Anurognathus was, with its long wings, a swift flyer, surprising its prey, similar to the modern nightjar.
-Bennett, however, infers from the discovery of the true shorter size of the wings, combined with the short tail, that it was a slower flying predator, specialised in hunting by manoeuvrability, its large eyes adapted to a crepuscular way of life.
+Bennett, however, infers from the discovery of the true shorter size of the wings, combined with the short tail, that it was a slower flying predator, specialised in hunting by maneuverability, its large eyes adapted to a crepuscular way of life.
 This would also be supported by a very large flexibility of the wing finger joints.

 Researcher Chris Bennett published a paper in 1995 that looked into the growth rates of pterosaurs.
 With the fossils found of Rhamphorhynchus, he was able to see that all bones that were preserved on few-day-old species were very hard from ossifications just as would be seen with adults.
 This developmental stage was rapidly progressing compared to that of modern-day birds.
 This would lead to the young pterosaurs being less dependent on their parents or for shorter durations and be able to fly away sooner at an earlier stage compared to how we see in modern-day birds.

 Habib and Witton also went in to describe how insectivory evolved with pterosaurs, just like what is seen with Anurognathus ammoni and Dendrorhynchoides curvidentatus, and how that relates to their functional morphology.
 They explained that with the great locomotion and flexibility that their wings showed, Anurognathus ammoni, Dendrorhynchoides curvidentatus, and some other small species, were able to catch insects and maneuver between low areas and potentially around/under trees.
 When predicting the gape measurements for these small pterosaurs, they used measurements of the premaxillary tip all the way to the jaw tips and then the width between the sections as references.
-They predicted 1734mm^2 for the estimated gaps provided from the holotype of Anurognathus, Dendrorhynchoides, and Jeholopterus.
+They predicted 1734 mm^{2} for the estimated gaps provided from the holotype of Anurognathus, Dendrorhynchoides, and Jeholopterus.
 The research team ended up concluding that consumed prey would have to be very small in length, around 11 mm total.